Commonwealth Games: Zambia rugby on the rise

 'A very big milestone'

 Like many of Zambia's sevens players, Lipschitz is an amateur juggling his rugby commitments alongside a full-time job.
-Others are still in college and university, training three times a week with clubs and playing leagues games at the weekend.
+Others are still in college and university, training three times a week with clubs and playing league games at the weekend.

 Qualification for the Commonwealths came courtesy of a fourth-place finish in the 2017 Africa Sevens Cup which saw Zambia notch victories over Morocco, Tunisia, Ghana and Senegal.